10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 continue to establish, protect and defend our intellectual property and patent portfolio, including our ongoing litigation.

 To date, we have financed our operations primarily from revenue from our antibody discovery partnerships in the form of royalty revenue, government funding from grants, and from the issuance and sale of convertible preferred shares and notes, and common shares.
-Additionally, we have twice secured significant government co-investments in the form of non-dilutive capital.
+Additionally, we have twice secured significant government co-investments in the form of non-dilutive capital to help fund research and development, including internal programs, and facility construction.

-In the third quarter, the Company committed to advance two AbCellera-led programs into IND-enabling studies.
-The programs align with the Company's strategy of building value, both through strategic partnerships, and through internal discovery and development of potential first-in-class antibody therapies.
-We have grown the number of programs that we have under contract with our partners, as illustrated by the following chart.
-In the third quarter of 2023, we had 4 partnered program starts and had a cumulative total of 182 discovery programs that are either completed, in progress or under contract with 42 partners as of September 30, 2023.
+The Company has advanced two AbCellera-led programs into IND-enabling studies.
+The programs align with the Company's strategy of building value, both through strategic partnerships, and through internal discovery and development of potential first-in-class and best-in-class antibody therapies.
+We have started a cumulative total of 93 partner-initiated programs with downstream participation and have seen a cumulative total 14 molecules advanced into the clinic, as illustrated by the following chart.

 15